clockworkengineer/DifferenceEngine/readme.md

 # File Copy Function #

 This function takes the file name and path passed as parameters and copies the combination file source  to  the the specified destination (--destination).
 It does this with the aid of boost file system API's.
-Note that any directories that need to be created in the destination tree for the source path specified are done by function create_directories().
+Note that any directories that need to be created in the destination tree for the source path specified are done by BOOST function create_directories().

 # Handbrake video conversion function #

 This function takes the file name and path passed as parameters and creates a command to process the file into an ".mp4" file using handbrake.
 Please note that this command has a hard encoded path to my installation of handbrake and should be changed according to the target.
 The command is passed to the OS using the function call system(), which waits for completion and a returned status (nothing fancy is done with this except report success or failure).
 Note all output from handbrake (stdout/stderr) is  also redirected to a hard encoded log file.

+# To Do #

+1. The ability to drive program from tasksToRunDetails.json
+1. Add more task options such a torrent file download